 for the Northwest.
 Washington State had beaten Montana 27-7.

 positive for the region was Syracuse's 28-0 win at 5-3 Oregon State.

-That largely undid the national reputation Oregon State had earned with
+That somewhat undid the national reputation Oregon State had earned

 California with a 7-0 record.